Kaelin McClure, MT-BC

 Previously Incarcerated Adults- focusing on coping strategies for anxiety and depression using trauma-informed care.

 Kaelin is an accomplished musician and has been creating music for over 25 years.
 Kaelin is the mother of multiple children that are neurodiverse and has spent extensive time collaborating with therapists and advocating for services that support her children’s strengths and needs.
 She approaches each session with a client centered, humanistic approach that empowers clients to collaborate and direct therapeutic areas of focus.
 She encourages opportunities for choice and autonomy throughout each session and follows the client’s lead.
 She has a neurological and trauma-informed background and is dedicated to creating a safe environment to help facilitate learning and growth.
 Her goal as a therapist is to provide support and resources to clients to help them achieve their goals to enhance and improve their quality of life.
-Kaelin is especially passionate about supporting clients with mental health needs and working with adolescents.
+Kaelin is especially passionate about supporting clients with mental health needs, including women, mothers, and adolescents.

-Why I Became A Music Therapist
+Why I Became a Music Therapist

 Kaelin found herself at a point in life where all her children were going to be in school during the day and she could dream again about what to do with her time.
 Music had always been a passion for her and once she learned about the profession, she knew it was the path she wanted to pursue.
 She had her own mental health struggles and turned to music to help her cope and regulate.
 She noticed how she used music to connect to her own Autistic son and could see the positive impact music made in her life.
 She knew she wanted to share the power of music with others to help support them, so she embarked on a journey to start a new career that she was passionate about.